LoranceChen/RxSocket/README.md

 begin with - 1461494820230 timestamp
 end with - 1461494821000 timestamp
 every with result request spend <1 ms in local
+#####Some Problem NOTIC please
+If a lot of protocol wait result, it means, many `JProtocol.sendWithResult` wait result will encounter serious performance problem.
+It occurred beacause every wait result need observale network data source, in other words, if a data received, a event will tell every map/flatmap/subscriber.
+Straight see, it just O(n), litter no effective, but if we consider time line factor it was O(n*n).
+**how to solve:** Maintain observable less then 1000.
+Further more, less use `JProtocol.sendWithResult` method expecially in server side because server means it will deal with many request.
+**final decide:** use message queue replace pure Rx
 ####UPDATE
 1. catch disconnected exception
 2. add loop send msg simulate